sjl-sjtu/ti-scMR/README.md

 Trajectory-inference-based dynamic single-cell Mendelian randomization (ti-scMR)

+## Installation
+The package can be installed by

 ## Tutorial
 Here we used a simulated toy dataset to illustrate the workflow of ti-scMR.
 We first process the sc-RNA count matrix using `Seurat` v5.
 ```R